Wireshark

 Wireshark is Free, Open-source Network Protocol Analyzer.
 You Can Easily Captures All Network Traffic.
 Wireshark Project Started by Gerald Combs in 1998.

-One of the most powerful features of Wireshark is its ability to decode and analyze network protocols.
-Wireshark can analyze packets at different layers of the OSI model, from the physical layer all the way up to the application layer.
-It can decode and analyze a wide range of protocols, including Ethernet, TCP, UDP, HTTP, DNS, and many others.
-Wireshark can also decode encrypted protocols, such as SSL/TLS, allowing users to examine the encrypted traffic.
+At the heart of Wireshark's prowess lies its ability to decode and analyze network protocols across various layers of the OSI model, spanning from the physical layer up to the application layer.
+It possesses the acumen to decipher a diverse array of protocols, encompassing Ethernet, TCP, UDP, HTTP, DNS, and even encrypted protocols like SSL/TLS, unfurling the encrypted traffic for users' scrutiny.

-To use Wireshark ethically, it is important to have a clear understanding of the intended purpose of the network analysis or security work being performed.
-This includes obtaining necessary permissions, such as written consent or legal clearance, before using Wireshark to capture or analyze network traffic.
-Additionally, any information or data captured must be protected and stored securely, to avoid unauthorized access or data breaches.
+Ethical use of Wireshark entails a thorough comprehension of the objectives behind network analysis or security work.
+This necessitates securing necessary permissions, like written consent or legal clearance, prior to deploying Wireshark for packet capture or analysis.
+Additionally, any data captured must be vigilantly protected and securely stored to thwart unauthorized access and data breaches.

 Some of the main features of Wireshark are: